Nullvariables/dotfiles/README.md

 # dotfiles

-A collection of dotfiles for a Linux based system, I use Arch BTW
+A collection of dotfiles for a Linux based system.